Photo: Jules Verne Times Two / Wikimedia Commons

 Price: €200–800/night | Location: Travessa das Merceeiras 27, Alfama

-Memmo Alfama is the most design-forward hotel in the Alfama — the extraordinary contemporary design within the 19th-century house, the extraordinary terrace (the finest hotel terrace in the Alfama — the view from the Memmo terrace over the Tagus and the Alfama roofscape is extraordinary and is the most photographed hotel terrace view in Lisbon), and the excellent Memmo Alfama Bar.
+Memmo Alfama is the most design-forward hotel in the Alfama — contemporary interiors within a 19th-century house, plus the neighborhood’s best terrace: the view from the Memmo terrace over the Tagus and the Alfama roofscape is the most photographed hotel vista in Lisbon.
+The Memmo Alfama Bar is excellent too.

 Intendente — The Creative Wave